rrahul32/rrahul32/README.md

 - 👋 Hi, I’m @rrahul32
 - 👀 I’m interested in programming and web development
-- 🌱 I’m currently learning python for datascience and cloud computing
+- 🌱 I’m currently learning more about different frontend and backend frameworks
 - 💞️ I’m looking to collaborate on development projects
 - 📫 How to reach me https://www.linkedin.com/in/rahul-reghu-03b271187/
 <!---